jasonwhite/button/README.md

 *This is a work in progress.*

-A build system that aims to be correct, scalable, and *elegantly simple*.
+A build system that aims to be correct, scalable, and *elegantly simple yet robust*.

 ## "Ugh!
 Another build system?
 [Why?!][relevant xkcd]"